 Happy New Year

-It’s hard to believe that another tax year has passed already and its time to start getting your records together again.
-We will be emailing your ‘2012 Quick Update Form’ to you early next week to make sure that we have all of your details up to date.
+It’s hard to believe that another financial year is nearly over, but that means it’s time to start getting your records together again for this year’s tax return.
+We will be emailing your ‘2013 Quick Update Form’ to you early next week to make sure that we have all of your details up to date.
 On this form you can also indicate which month you would like us to get started on your tax return this year.

 This year there have been lots of changes in the tax world.
 Some that you might need to be aware of are: